circa10a/k8s-label-rules-webhook/README.md

 Access the `rules` endpoint via `GET` request to see the current rules loaded.

+### Prometheus Metrics

+Prometheus metrics are enabled by default and are available at the `/metrics` endpoint.
+Simply unset the `METRICS` environment variable to disable.

 ## Configuration

 |             |                                                                       |                      |                        |           |               |